GoogleCloudPlatform/cloud-alerting-notification-forwarding/README.md

 This repository provides examples of how a Google Cloud user can seamlessly integrate **[alerting notifications](https://cloud.google.com/monitoring/alerts#how_does_alerting_work)** with various third-party platforms.
 While this approach isn't officially supported as one of Google's **[notification channels](https://cloud.google.com/monitoring/support/notification-options)**, it enables sending notifications to any public or private endpoint using Webhooks and Cloud Pub/Sub.

 Notifications from Cloud Alerting can be sent to any third-party integration, including platforms like OpsGenie, ServiceNow, Microsoft Teams, private tools, and more.
-Two examples are shared below to illustrate the versatility of this method:
+Three examples are shared below to illustrate the versatility of this method:

 Google Chat Integration: This example demonstrates how to forward alerting notifications to Google Chat rooms.
 It uses a Flask server running on Cloud Run to receive notifications from Cloud Pub/Sub, parse them into Google Chat messages, and deliver them via HTTP requests.

+MS Teams Integration: This example demonstrates how to forward alerting notifications to MS Teams channels.
+It also uses a Flask server running on Cloud Run to receive notifications from Cloud Pub/Sub, parse them into MS Teams adaptive card or text messages, and deliver them via HTTP requests.

 OpsGenie to Slack Integration: This example shows how to send Cloud Alerting notifications to OpsGenie, which then forwards the notifications to Slack, showcasing a multi-step integration.